goramartin/master-thesis/docs/solutions/experiments/02-modeling-user-study.md

    2. At the top right corner, click on the "Set root element".
    3. Into the input box, copy the IRI of the root class.
    4. Select the class by clicking on it.
-   5. Start modeling the data structure by clicking on the `(+)` button next to the class.
+   5. Start modeling the data structure by clicking on the `(+)` button next to the class name.
 The button opens a surroundings dialog.
-      - Select appropriate properties, click confirm.
+      - Select appropriate properties, then click confirm.
       - Repeat on the added properties until you are satisfied.
       - Model the domain for 10 minutes maximum.
       - [A guide how to use the dialogs]()